WD My Cloud Onboarding

 My Cloud 2.0

-This design project ended up being part of a much larger "My Cloud 2.0" initiative to completely redesign or add to the full suite of My Cloud software products.
-On the back of this project, the scope of my responsibility was greatly expanded to include the MyCloud.com site, firmware upgrade experience across the product suite, and ensuring consistency across the desktop, web, and mobile platforms.
+This design project ended up being part of a much larger "My Cloud 2.0" initiative to completely redesign and add to the full suite of My Cloud software products.
+During the My Cloud 2.0 initiative the scope of my responsibility was greatly expanded to include the MyCloud.com site, firmware upgrade experience across the product suite, and ensuring consistency across the desktop, web, and mobile platforms.